This post, originally published on Jan. 3, has been updated.

 . . . or this . . .

-a question that has been asked since at least the beginning of Trump’s rise to power begins to circulate again: Why has Twitter not taken action against Trump’s tweets — or banned his account for violating its policies on hateful content and/or violent threats?
-In September, you might remember, Twitter defended its decision to keep Trump’s account intact when the president tweeted something else that was interpreted as a threat to North Korea:
+. . . a question that has been asked since at least the beginning of Trump’s rise to power begins to circulate again: Why has Twitter not taken action against Trump’s tweets — or banned his account for violating its policies on hateful content and/or violent threats?
+In September of 2017, you might remember, Twitter defended its decision to keep Trump’s account intact when the president tweeted something else that was interpreted as a threat to North Korea:

-On Tuesday night, a group of protesters projected the phrase “@Jack is complicit” onto Twitter’s San Francisco headquarters in response to Trump’s most recent tweet about North Korea. (@Jack is Jack Dorsey, Twitter’s chief executive, who recently completed a 10-day silent meditation retreat).
+In January, a group of protesters projected the phrase “@Jack is complicit” onto Twitter’s San Francisco headquarters in response to Trump’s most recent tweet about North Korea. (@Jack is Jack Dorsey, Twitter’s chief executive.
 The group, as the Verge reported, demanded that Dorsey either resign from Twitter or ban Trump from the platform.
 Others started an online campaign urging people to flag Trump’s tweet to Twitter’s moderators, hoping that a protest by volume might prompt the social network to respond.

-In recent months, Twitter has started to explain why it disagrees with calls for banning Trump’s account or deleting some of his tweets.
-Some of those reasons are baked right into the platform’s rules, as I’ve noted below.
+Over the last year, Twitter has explained a little bit about why it disagrees with calls for banning Trump’s account or deleting some of his tweets.
+Here are its three main reasons: